eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 sudo apt-get update
 ```

-If you want to keep docker.io, and add the compose V2 plugin, you can do so by:<br>
+If you want to keep docker.io, and add the compose V2 plugin, you can do so by:

 `sudo apt-get remove --autoremove -y docker-compose && sudo apt-get install -y docker-compose-plugin`

 **Only** if you wish to replace docker.io with docker-ce, continue below.